Scarlet: shani (Strong’s 8144)

 My God, my God, why have You forsaken me?
 Far from my deliverance are the words of my groaning…

-…But I am a (crimson-) worm and not a man, a reproach of men and despised by the people.
-All who see me sneer at me; They separate with the lip, they wag the head, saying, “Commit yourself to YHWH; let Him deliver him; Let Him rescue him, because He delights in him…”
+…But I am a (crimson) worm and not a man, a reproach of men and despised by the people.
+All who see me sneer at me; they separate with the lip, they wag the head, saying, “Commit yourself to YHWH; let Him deliver him; Let Him rescue him, because He delights in him…”

 …“I am poured out like water, and all my bones are out of joint; My heart is like wax; It is melted within me.
 My strength is dried up like a potsherd, and my tongue cleaves to my jaws; and You lay me in the dust of death.”

-“For dogs have surrounded me; A band of evildoers has encompassed me; they pierced my hands and my feet.
+“For dogs have surrounded me; a band of evildoers has encompassed me; they pierced my hands and my feet.
 I can count all my bones.
 They look, they stare at me; they divide my garments among them, and for my clothing they cast lots.”

-All the skilled women spun with their hands, and brought what they had spun, in blue and purple and the scarlet material (tola’at ha-shani) and in fine linen.
+All the skilled women spun with their hands, and brought what they had spun, in blue and purple and the scarlet material [tola’at ha-shani] and in fine linen.

-The Hebrew word for “material” in this passage is towla-at, which is the same word used for crimson-worm.
+The Hebrew word for material in this passage is towla-at, which is the same word used for crimson-worm.
 So it appears that this word evolved from representing the worm to also representing any material coloured scarlet by the worm itself.

-He made the ephod of gold, and of blue and purple and material of scarlet (we-tola’at shani), and fine twisted linen.
-Then they hammered out gold sheets and cut them into threads to be woven in with the blue and the purple and the scarlet material (tola’at ha-shani), and the fine linen, the work of a skillful workman.
+He made the ephod of gold, and of blue and purple and material of scarlet [we-tola’at shani], and fine twisted linen.
+Then they hammered out gold sheets and cut them into threads to be woven in with the blue and the purple and the scarlet material [tola’at ha-shani], and the fine linen, the work of a skillful workman.

-This beautiful garment of gold, blue, purple and scarlet was made for the High Priest.
+The High Priest was covered in scarlet and other complimentary colours.
 Interesting, then, that before Yeshua was hung upon the cross they beat, and mocked, him and dressed him up in a scarlet robe: